-- Georgia Tech Strategic Consulting (GTSC) - OIT (select services)
+Georgia Tech Strategic Consulting (GTSC)

+Office of Information Technology (OIT) (select services)

 Generally, these expenses are paid using funds budgeted within fund code FD10600 Other General.
 Funds tied to this fund code do not carry forward into the next fiscal year and should be spent during the current fiscal year.
 The expenses charged for services vary depending on the services provided and the unit providing the services.
 Budget leaders should work with the units providing the services to understand the rates and expenses charged for the services provided.